Transilience-Tech-LLP/Transilience-Tech-LLP.github.io/_posts/2020-08-14-introducing-github-actions.md

 date: 2020-08-14
 category: SDLC
 author: parinay.bansal
-tags: ["github", "actions", "data-science"]
+tags: ["github", "actions", "CI/CD"]
 summary: Github actions can be overwhelming, yet powerful.
 Moving to the new era we need to automate a lot of things and github has been beautifully catching up.
-In this post we introduce some concepts how github can be used by data scientists for automating certain tasks.
+In this post we introduce some concepts how github can be used for automating certain tasks.
+Using github actions can help us setup a CI/CD pipeline such that we can run automated tasks, and catch errors early on.
 feature_img: https://upload.wikimedia.org/wikipedia/commons/thumb/e/ef/Octicons-logo-github.svg/1200px-Octicons-logo-github.svg.png
 excerpt_separator: <!--more-->
 medium: